op2gs2/Denial-of-Service-in-c/README.md

 Will be updated...
 This code can run in a Unix system. <br>
 If you want to run this code in Windows System, You should use [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) or [Cygwin](https://www.cygwin.com/) or Virtual Machine.

+## Contribution
+We are welcome to your contribution! <br>
+There is no restrictions for contribution.
+But, Please send a e-mail after pull-request.